Telenotarzt moves to AWS Cloud to embrace life-saving potential

 Cloud makes telehealth more secure and reliable

 Processing, storing, and transmitting protected health information (PHI) in live and death situations does not allow any margin for errors.
 The telehealth care sector is highly regulated by law.
 For fulfilling the given requirements not every cloud service is feasible.
 Amazon Web Service (AWS) provides secure architecture that is usable on government and health-sector level.
-AWS was our choice of tooling by offering services that are pay-as-you-go, no contractual lock-in for our solution and a great AWS Partner Network (APN).
+AWS was our choice of tooling by offering services that are pay-as-you-go, no contractual lock-in for our solution and at the same time participating in a great AWS Partner Network (APN).
 With services that automate security and compliance like AWS CloudWatch, their shared responsibility model and the knowledge umlaut gained by working in the health and governmental sector we could secure the application further.
 Just by choosing AWS as a provider with more than 1800 security controls which automatically protect the Telenotarzt services.

 In case of providing the services to different regions, the platform should be scalable by “one-click”.